Basingstoke’s fight against loneliness

 Buckskin

 Buckskin has the fantastic resource of the Ridgeway Community Centre, with a range of free and low cost activities on offer.
-For children wanting to make new friends, there is a weekly street dance class for only £1 and the Shotokan Karate Club.
-Very little ones can get involved in the weekly parent and toddler group Jiggly Wrigglers.
+For children wanting to make new friends, there is a weekly street dance class at a reduced cost and the Shotokan Karate Club.
+Very little ones can get involved in the weekly parent and toddler group Jiggy Wrigglers.
 Or if you love being active while having fun, try out a class in ballroom dancing, country dancing or fitness for all sessions.
 The centre’s weekly bingo night and regular coffee mornings are a great chance to meet people locally or just to be in the company of others.

 Hatch Warren and Beggarwood